 This devo has 5 daily devotions to help you grow an attitude of gratitude.
 Each day consists of an every-day, real-life story that moms will relate to, as well as scripture that will hit you with biblical truth to ponder.

 Consider completing this short study alone, or maybe with a couple of friends or women’s group!

 You can come back to this post each day and pick up right where you left off by clicking which day to read:

 If you prefer a Printable version of our Thanksgiving devotional, you can jump down to the end to print it here.
-This printable includes a spot for you to take notes as you reflect on Thankfulness.
+This printable includes 19 beautiful pages with the complete devotional, and a spot for you to take notes as you reflect on thankfulness.